-The EL196DFE furnace may be installed in alcoves, closets, attics, basements, garages, utility rooms and crawl spaces.
+The EL195UHNE furnace may be installed in alcoves, closets, attics, basements, garages, crawl spaces and utility rooms in the upflow or horizontal position.
 This furnace design has not been CSA certified for installation in mobile homes, recreational vehicles, or outdoors.